If you hear a strange knocking sound when you turn off a faucet or use your washing machine, then you are probably experiencing “water hammer.”

-To re-fill your air chambers with air, you will need to take the following steps:
+To re-fill your chambers with air, you will need to take the following steps:

 - Completely shut off the water supply to your house.
 The valve to shut off the water supply can be typically located in the basement, under your kitchen sink or on the outside of the property.

 - After a while, the water should come to a stop.
-If it doesn’t then it means that you probably didn’t restrict the water supply properly.
+If it doesn’t, then it means that you didn’t restrict the water supply properly.

 - When the top faucet starts flowing again, it means that the water has risen through the system.
-You can now turn this off.
+You can now turn it off.

-And that’s it!
-If it the fix was successful, you should no longer hear that awful knocking sound anymore.
+If the fix was successful, you should no longer hear any knocking sounds.